-Atherosclerosis — often called hardening of the arteries — is the buildup of fatty substances in the arteries, which can lead to heart disease and stroke.
+Often referred to as hardening of the arteries, atherosclerosis can lead to heart disease and stroke.
 It’s a slow, complex disease that typically starts in childhood and progresses with age.

 Males and people with a family history of premature cardiovascular disease have an increased risk of atherosclerosis.
 Other risk factors include: